DBNPA

-2-2 dibromo-3-nitrilopropionamide (DBNPA) is a brominated acetamide.
-Its synonym is 2,2-Dibromo-2-carbamoylacetonitrile Alpha, alpha-Dibromo-alpha-cyanoacetamide Dibromocyanoacetamide.
+DBNPA (2,2-dibromo-3-nitrilopropionamide) is a brominated acetamide.
+Its synonyms include 2,2-dibromo-2-carbamoylacetonitrile, α,α-dibromo-α-cyanoacetamide, and dibromocyanoacetamide.
 The physical appearance of DBNPA is an off-white solid at ambient temperatures with a mild antiseptic odor and is often sold in powder form.
 DBNPA is often used as an algicide, bactericide and fungicide in industrial water treatment systems and as a preservative used in the manufacture of paper, glues, coatings, enhanced oil recovery systems and metalworking.

 History

-The first documented synthesis of 2,2-dibromo-3-nitrilopropionamide (DBNPA) was carried out by Bernhard Conrad Hesse in 1896.
-DBNPA's practical applications were not explored until 1947,when it started being used as a seed and plant fungicide.
+The first documented synthesis of DBNPA was carried out by Bernhard Conrad Hesse in 1896.
+DBNPA's practical applications were not explored until 1947, when it started being used as a seed and plant fungicide.
 Despite this early use, its complete potential as an antibacterial agent was not yet understood.

 By the early 1970s, DBNPA had gained attention for its effectiveness in controlling microbial contaminations in industrial settings.
 It started being widely used as a slimicide in papermaking systems, cooling water treatment, and other industries vulnerable to biofouling.
 DBNPA's demonstrated biocidal efficacy led to its official registration as a pesticide in the US in 1972.

 Beyond its typical use as a biocide, DBNPA has been investigated for other uses in recent years.
 Research has investigated its potential as an alternative to antibiotics in bacterial control during ethanol fermentation.
 DBNPA is often used today as a fast-acting antimicrobial agent to eliminate microbial contamination in manufacturing and industrial processes.
 Applications needing efficient microbial control with little environmental persistence favour the use of DBNPA due to its quick disintegration in water.
 Its effectiveness and safety in a variety of industries are still being explored.